Liping-LZ/BDAO_ECDA_2324/README.md

-This repository gives more extended information about Big data analytics and technical SEO.
+This repository is for Big Data, Analytics and Optimisation (ECDA specialism).

 Please follow the instructions of the tutors to use the tutorials here.

-Please reach out to Liping or Mark if you get any questions regarding this repository.
+Please reach out to Liping if you have any questions regarding this repository.

-# Hope you enjoy and find them useful.
+# Hope you enjoy this and find it useful.